holochain/holochain/docs/happ_dev_setup_windows.md

 #### 3. Install Holochain

-Install Holochain and the other binaries you'll need to work with it
+Install Holochain and the other binaries you'll need to work with it:

 ```shell
 cargo install --version 0.1.5 holochain